WEIRDLabUW/submitit-tools/README.md

 - ~~add utils to grid search and jobs without checkpointing~~
 - ~~add a debug mode~~
 - ~~Figure out requesting multiple types of gpus for large checkpoint runs~~
 - ~~Add functionality to cancel jobs if the executor dies, or the user wants to.
-Right now if the main file crashes, the jobs will still keep runing, just without  being requeued if needed.~~
+Right now if the main file crashes, the jobs will still keep running, just without  being requeued if needed.~~